eridgd/WCT-TF/README.md

 This is a TensorFlow/Keras implementation of [Universal Style Transfer via Feature Transforms](https://arxiv.org/abs/1703.06868) by Li et al. The core architecture is an auto-encoder trained to reconstruct from intermediate layers of a pre-trained VGG19 image classification net.
 Stylization is accomplished by matching the statistics of content/style image features through the [Whiten-Color Transform (WCT)](https://www.projectrhea.org/rhea/index.php/ECE662_Whitening_and_Coloring_Transforms_S14_MH), which is implemented here in both TensorFlow and NumPy.
 No style images are used for training, and the WCT allows for 'universal' style transfer for arbitrary content/style image pairs.

 As in the original paper, reconstruction decoders for layers `reluX_1 (X=1,2,3,4,5)` are trained separately and then hooked up in a multi-level stylization pipeline in a single graph.
-A single VGG encoder is shared by all decoders to reduce memory usage.
+To reduce memory usage, a single VGG encoder is loaded up to the deepest relu layer and is shared by all decoders.

 This repo is based on [my implementation](https://github.com/eridgd/AdaIN-TF/) of [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) by Huang et al.